 It is precisely this growth hormone surge that complete the cellular renewal cycle.
 Long term studies of intermittent fasting prove that the fasting strategy is more than 4 times better at preserving lean mass percentage compared to caloric restriction.

 Concerns about malnutrition during fasting are misplaced.
-Insufficient calories are not a major worry, since fat stores are quite ample.
+Insufficient calories are not a major worry, since fat stores are quite ample unless you are severely underweight to begin with.
 The main concern is the development of micronutrient deficiency.
 However, even prolonged studies of fasting have found no evidence of malnutrition.

 Potassium levels may decrease slightly, but even two months of continuous fasting does not decrease levels below 3.0 mEq/L, even without the use of supplements.
 This duration of fasting is far longer than generally recommended.
 Magnesium, calcium and phosphorus levels during fasting are stable.
 Presumably, this is due to the large stores of these minerals in the bones.
 Ninety nine percent of the calcium and phosphorus in the body is stored in the bones.